Chexyhooman/bookstore-api/readme.md

-## Create a Bookstore API using gorm, gorilla mux modules.
+## Create a Bookstore API using gorm, gorilla mux modules and integrated MySQL